CosmoLike/cocoa/README.md

     #export MACOS_HOMEBREW_INSTALLATION=1
     #export MANUAL_INSTALLATION=1

-After the setup of the proper environment key, the installation/compilation of cocoa base code can be performed with the following commands:
+Users must then type the following commands

     $ source setup_cocoa_installation_packages

     $ source compile_external_modules

+`setup_cocoa_installation_packages` script will decompress the data files and install all packages that may have been left out in the Conda/Docker/Homebrew/Manual installation.
+File decompression should only take a few minutes, while package installation time may range from a few minutes (if installation via *Conda*, *Docker* or *Homebrew* was selected in the previous section) to more than one hour (if installation *via Cocoa's internal scripts and cache* was selected in the previous section).

+(**warning**) The script [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) will try to compile Camb, Planck, Class, and Polychord samplers.
+If users want to compile/recompile just one of these packages for any reason, we provide scripts for that as well.
+A quick look to [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) file shows where these scripts can be found.

+### Running Examples

+After that, the Cobaya Framework should be ready, and the user can test a few examples following the commands below

     $ source start_cocoa

-`setup_cocoa_installation_packages` this will decompress data files and install required packages that may have been left out in the Conda/Docker/homebrew procedure.
-File decompression should take a few minutes, while package installation time may range from a few seconds (conda/docker) to hours (manual installation).

-### Running Examples

-After that, the Cobaya Framework should be ready, and the user can test a few examples:

-    mpirun -n 1 cobaya-run ./projects/example/EXAMPLE_EVALUATE[1-4].yaml -f
+    $(.local) mpirun -n 1 cobaya-run ./projects/example/EXAMPLE_EVALUATE[1-4].yaml -f

-    mpirun -n 4 cobaya-run ./projects/example/EXAMPLE_MCMC1.yaml -f
+    $(.local) mpirun -n 4 cobaya-run ./projects/example/EXAMPLE_MCMC1.yaml -f

 These examples will evaluate various likelihoods at specific cosmologies.
 The `-f` ensures that the same YAML file can be run multiple times, overwriting output files from previous evaluations that are located at `./chains`.

 Once the work on the Cocoa environment is done, type:

-    $ source stop_cocoa
+    $(.local) source stop_cocoa

-PS: Users are encouraged to read appendix [Further Information about the configuration files](https://github.com/CosmoLike/cocoa/blob/master/README.md#further-information-about-the-configuration-files) to learn more about the configuration files.
+The script [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` will point preferably to the local Cocoa installation.
+The script [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa), on the other hand, guarantees that the bash environment is clean after the work on Cocoa is completed. (*Users can, therefore, have installed multiple Cocoa instances without one installation affecting the others*).

 # Download/compiling/running specific cocoa projects

-The `projects` folder includes all the projects that are being developed by our group.
+The `projects` folder was designed to include all the projects that are being developed by our group.
 Individual projects must be hosted on independent folders named `cocoa_XXX` where XXX is the project name.

 The majority of projects we are working on are not public (yet), and they are safeguarded on the private repositories listed on `project/clone_all.sh` (the backbone Cosmolike software, however, is publicly available at `external_modules/code`!).

-You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects. **Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors**.
-By default, cocoa will try to clone the private projects `cocoa_des_y3`, `cocoa_desxplanck` and `cocoa_des_y3u`.
+You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects.
+Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors.

 The `cocoa_XXX` folder that host the `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)